Let’s build your calendar

 3-4-4-3 Custody Schedule

 The 3-4-4-3 schedule gives each parent one shorter block (3 days) and one longer block (4 days) per two-week cycle.
-It balances weekday and weekend time evenly between both parents.
+It balances weekday and weekend time evenly between both parents and asks for fewer transitions than the 2-2-3.

 SMTWTFS